fmstam/seq2seq_with_deep_attention/README.md

 </p>
 The main component is <b>select</b>, where it uses both the memory from the input side, and the memory from the output side to generate the next arrow.
 The <b>remember</b> component might have different preprocessing steps before it can store the data it receives.

 Let us combine the components in the input side: <b>read</b>, <b>remember</b>, and <b>memory</b> and call it <i><b>Encoder</b></i>.
-Likewise, let us combine the components in the output side: <b>select</b>, <b>remeber</b>, and <b>memory</b> and call it decoder.
+Likewise, let us combine the components in the output side: <b>select</b>, <b>remember</b>, and <b>memory</b> and call it decoder.
 Therefore, the pointer network is a neural network architecture that encodes the input and converts it into a latent memory and use a decoder step to generate a pointer to the input.

-However, the representation in <b>Figure 2</b> is what we actually tries to teach the pointer network.
-When trained it pointer network starts by making random guesses and improves with time until it obtains clear decisions.
+However, the representation in <b>Figure 2</b> is what we actually tries to teach the pointer network to do.
+When trained, the pointer network starts by making random guesses and improves with time until it obtains clear decisions.

 A training until convergence of pointer network is shown in <b>Figure 5</b>.
 This file is generated from `masked_pointer_net_example.ipynb`.